tobealive/docs/docs/concepts/compile-time/reflection.md

 The `fields` field is of type `[]FieldData`.
 You can see what fields this type has in
 [compiler source code](https://github.com/vlang/v/blob/master/vlib/builtin/builtin.v#L111).
-So, for example, `FieldData` has a `typ` field that contains the type of the field.
+For example, `FieldData` has a `typ` field that contains the type of the field.

+## Methods

-Also, each type has a `methods` field, which contains information about the structure's methods.
+Each type has a `methods` field, which contains information about the methods of type.
 This field is of type `[]FunctionData`.
 You can see what fields this type has in
 [compiler source](https://github.com/vlang/v/blob/b6ecd634e3174d657c60a061ad74d31705f12f5f/vlib/builtin/builtin.v#L101).